Trap, Transport Transplant Permit

 Trap Release Site Information Forms: For each ranch where animals are to be trapped or released, the applicant must submit completed Trap Site Information Form(s) and Release Site Information Form(s) to the TPWD Wildlife Biologist by the first business day in January.
 If a trap or release site is a high-fenced pasture within a ranch, the information submitted must be specific to that pasture.
 The information submitted will be used by Texas Parks and Wildlife Department to assess the current status of habitat, wildlife resources, and potential competition on ranches proposed for removal/addition of white-tailed deer.

-Trap Site Chronic Wasting Disease Testing: Prior to the issuances of a TTT permit, a TTT trap site must provide 15 valid post-mortem CWD samples from wild adult white-tailed deer at least 16 months of age.
-CWD samples must be collected on or after the Saturday closest to September 30 of the year for which activities of the permit are authorized and must be submitted to and tested by the Texas Veterinary Medical Diagnostic Laboratories (TVMDL).
-DO NOT FREEZE SPECIMENS.
-Result sheets must indicate that CWD was "not detected" in any sample submitted.
+Trap Site Chronic Wasting Disease Testing: Chronic Wasting Disease (CWD) samples, collected from wild adult white-tailed deer (at least 16 months of age) taken on or after the Saturday closest to September 30 of the year for which activities of the permit are authorized, must be submitted to and tested by the Texas Veterinary Medical Diagnostic Laboratories (TVMDL).
+A total of 15 valid post-mortem CWD samples must be submitted.
+Copies of test-result sheets, received from TVMDL, must be submitted to TPWD with your application.
+Result sheets must indicate that CWD was not detected in any sample submitted.
 TPWD suggests that prospective trap sites work with their local veterinarian to collect and submit appropriate samples to TVMDL.
 Translocation activities consisting solely of relocating deer within a contiguous property owned by the same person are exempt from testing requirements.
-TTT trap sites that are under the urban deer removal permit may utilize CWD samples collected and tested between April 1 and the time of application.

 Release Site Wildlife Management Plan: An approved Texas Parks and Wildlife Department Wildlife Management Plan must be approved and on file for each proposed release site.
 Landowners can prepare their own plan, or seek professional assistance.
 To obtain your TPWD Wildlife Biologist's contact information please call the Wildlife Division District Leader for your county.
 After clicking on the link below to select the appropriate county, the District Leader contact information appears on that page.
 If you do not have access to the internet, please contact the Wildlife Permits Office at (512) 389-8212 for District Leader contact information.Find a Biologist by County